percona/percona-server-mysql-operator/source/monitoring.rst

-Percona Monitoring and Management (PMM) `provides an excellent solution <https://www.percona.com/doc/percona-xtradb-cluster/LATEST/manual/monitoring.html#using-pmm>`_ to monitor Percona XtraDB Cluster.
+Percona Monitoring and Management (PMM) `provides an excellent solution <https://www.percona.com/doc/percona-xtradb-cluster/LATEST/manual/monitoring.html#using-pmm>`_ to monitor Percona Distribution for MySQL.

 .. note:: Only PMM 2.x versions are supported by the Operator.